-2.3 State Toxics Permitting and Modeling
+2.2 State Toxics Permitting and Modeling

-Modeling was conducted for air toxics emitted by the facility that are listed in the MassDEP Ambient Air Toxics Guidelines,5 which include Ambient Air Limits (AALs) and Threshold Effect Exposure Limits (TELs).
-Compliance with the AALs and TELs was determined by comparing the predicted plant impacts with the current guideline values listed on the MassDEP website.
+Modeling will also be conducted for air toxics emitted by the facility that are listed in the MassDEP Ambient Air Toxics Guidelines,5 which include Ambient Air Limits (AALs) and Threshold Effect Exposure Limits (TELs).
+Compliance with the AALs and TELs will be determined by comparing the predicted plant impacts with the current guideline values listed on the MassDEP website.